Close

 • Make sure the border official stamps your passport, as some travelers have had difficulties leaving Morocco because their passport has no entry stamp.

-An Electronic Travel Authorization (AEVM) is required for nationals of certain visa-exempt countries, and in the future will apply to all visa-exempt countries, except for nationals with a valid Moroccan residence permit, transit passengers, and spouses of Moroccan citizens.
+An Electronic Travel Authorization (AEVM) is currently required for nationals of Congo, Ghana, Guinea, Mali, and Ecuador — all of which are visa-exempt but must pre-register at acces-maroc.ma before departure.
+Morocco has announced plans to extend the AEVM progressively to all visa-exempt nationalities in future phases, with exceptions for nationals holding a valid Moroccan residence permit, transit passengers, and spouses of Moroccan citizens.

 E-Visa System